Heart Rock Trail: 25ft Falls & A Heart Shaped Hole

 I thought I’d share some information on Camp Seeley since Heart Rock Falls was formally known as Seely Creek Falls.

-In the 1850s, the Mormon Seely brothers established a water-powered sawmill in what is now known as Camp Seely .Unfortunately, in 1861, winter floods washed away the water-powered sawmill.
+In the 1850s, the Mormon Seely brothers established a water-powered sawmill in what is now known as Camp Seely.
+Unfortunately, in 1861, winter floods washed away the water-powered sawmill.

 In 1914, the city of LA decided to purchase the land and name it Camp Seely, after the Seely brothers.

-Nowadays, the camp has roughly 60 cabins available for rent, a game room, lodge, and much more.
+Nowadays, the camp has roughly 60 cabins available for rent, a game room, a lodge, and much more.

-What are the Heart Rock Trail hours?
+What Are The Heart Rock Trail Hours?

-Heart Rock Trail is open 24/7.
+Heart Rock Waterfall is open 24/7.

 More to Explore!